UndefinedCreations/docs/stellar/usage/custom-suggestions.md

 # Custom Suggestions {#custom-suggestion}

-You can easily override tab completions/command suggestions tha arguments have.
+You can easily override tab completions/command suggestions the arguments have.

 ## Basic Usage